aurorasmiles/WorldGuardDocs/source/regions/scope.rst

 Blocks and Entities
 ===================

 One very important feature of how WorldGuard protects regions is how it handles blocks and entities.
-Players can obviously be either be added as a member of a protected region, but WorldGuard see blocks and entities the same way: they can either also be a member of a region.
+Players can obviously be added as a member of a protected region, but WorldGuard see blocks and entities the same way: they can also be a member of a region.

 However, entities and blocks cannot be explicitly added as member to a region.
 Instead, an entity or block is considered a member of a region if *it's within the region*.
 That's why, for example, a piston from outside a protected region cannot push into the region.
 It's because the piston is considered a non-member, and of course, someone or something that isn't a member cannot change blocks.
 On the other hand, a piston within a protected region can push blocks within the region because it's considered a member of the region.